MurphyPone/AECOM-CallTracker/README.md

     macOS notarization section of the documentation.

     but this script _should_ work for older releases of macOS version <= 10.14 (Mojave)

+# AWS EC2 Installation
+1. Connect to the EC2 instance:
+    - Generate a new key-pair or request access to the private key for secure shh access by filing an issue on this repo
+    - Modify the local permissions of the file via `sudo chmod 400 private_key.pem`
+    - Execute the command `ssh -i private_key.pem ec2-user@ec2-3-134-98-107.us-east-2.compute.amazonaws.com`
+        - Note that the Public (IPv4) DNS address –the portion following the `@` in the above command, may be different
+2. Install git on the container if it is not already: `sudo yum update -y`
+3. Install Python 3.7.1 as well as it's dependencies following [this tutorial](https://tecadmin.net/install-python-3-7-amazon-linux/)
+    - Note that unless aliased in the `~/.bashrc` or `~/.bash_profile`, the command `python` will invoke version 2.7.x.
+Instead we will use the command `python3.7` to explicitly specify which version of python we want to use
+    - Further note that you can verify your python installation with `sudo python3.7 -V`.  **It is important to make sure that Python 3.7 is installed as root because we need to call the script as root in order to serve the Flask webpage to port 80.
+4. This is a hacky workaround for using Python 3.7 as root which specifies which version to use and tempporarily appends it to the root path (which is different than the ec2-user's path): `sudo env "PATH=$PATH" /usr/local/bin/pip3.7 install --user -r requirements.txt`, similarly we can specify Python 3.7 with: `sudo env "PATH=$PATH" /usr/local/bin/python3.7 main.py`
+5. Install `lszma` for pandas: yum install -y xz-devel
+6. Instal GTK+ to our Firefox installation as it is not enabled by default by following [this article](https://joekiller.com/2012/06/03/install-firefox-on-amazon-linux-x86_64-compiling-gtk/)
+7. Finally, we can execute the script using the workaround mentioned above: `sudo env "PATH=$PATH" python3.7 main.py`